cafeiklan/phpLauncher/readme.md

 # Change Logs

 ## 2012-06-15

 > Added MY_Log library which supports subdirectories and custom catalogs to overwrite CI's LOG.

 > Added Theme system to support multiple themes. (sparks/assets was changed to support this)

 > Added "bluesky" theme.

+> Moved MY_Session to application/library folder.

+> Updated Codeigniter to 2.1.1(only replace the system folder)

+> Updated Twitter Bootstrap to V2.0.4

+> Moved the language files to application folder and change the config language to ZH-CN

 ## 2012-05-31

 > Replace the orignal Session library with Hex's version.